luloxi/PunkSociety/README.md

 This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `packages/hardhat/hardhat.config.ts`.

-3. Open a second terminal, navigate to `eleveNeleven` and run this command to deploy the test contract:
+3. Open a second terminal, navigate to `Technai-foundry` and run this command to deploy the test contract:

 ```
 yarn deploy